-It is estimated around 600 people in Winnipeg suffer a STEMI heart attack every year.
+It is estimated around 600 people in Manitoba suffer a STEMI heart attack every year.
 Only a third of them will actually call 911 and are transported by ambulance.
 The remaining patients find their own way to the hospital.

 Your chance of surviving this type of heart attack has greatly increased because of the WFPS’ STEMI Protocol.

 Established in 2008, the protocol provides quicker treatment to patients who call 911.
 By asking questions, the operator is able to give the patient instructions even before first responders arrive.

 “We have the ability to diagnose the STEMI right where you are by doing an electrocardiogram,” said Grierson.

 The results are sent wirelessly to an on-call physician who is able to help first responders decide what should happen next.